yagnarashagan6/EDUGEN_AI/README.md

 - **React Community** for excellent documentation and tools
 - **Educational Content Creators** for inspiring the platform's design
 - **Beta Testers** and early users for valuable feedback
+- **Game Development Communities** for open-source game frameworks and inspiration

 ---